Bobbi Kristina Brown's ex-partner Nick Gordon dies at 30

-ATLANTA - Nick Gordon, the ex-partner of the late Bobbi Kristina Brown, has died.
+ATLANTA - Nick Gordon, who was found liable in the death of his ex-partner Bobbi Kristina Brown, has died.
 He was 30.

-Gordon's attorney Joe S. Habachy confirmed his client's death in a statement to The Associated Press.
-The Atlanta attorney did not give a cause of death.
+Gordon's attorney Joe S. Habachy confirmed his client's death in a statement Wednesday to The Associated Press.
+The Atlanta attorney did not give a cause of death or say where it occurred.

 Gordon's death comes nearly five years after Brown, the daughter of singers Whitney Houston and Bobby Brown, was found face-down and unresponsive in a bathtub in January 2015.
-She died after six months in a coma.
+The 22-year-old died after six months in a coma.

 Her family blamed Gordon, accusing him in the lawsuit of giving her a “toxic cocktail” before putting her face-down in the water.